ApothecarySoft/ApothecarySoft/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=9tailedfaux)]()

+I'm about 95% sure the above widget is wrong but hey it looks nice!

 <!---
 9tailedfaux/9tailedfaux is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.